darinz/DL/04_Training_Techniques/01_regularization_methods.md

 Weight decay adds a penalty term to the loss function to discourage large weights, helping prevent overfitting.

+> **Explanation:**
+> Weight decay (L2 regularization) penalizes large weights by adding their squared values to the loss function.
+This encourages the model to keep weights small, which can improve generalization and reduce overfitting.

 ### Mathematical Formulation

 The total loss with L2 regularization is: